ISLAMIC REPUBLIC OF IRAN (since 1979)

 Two crises, indirectly inspired by Khomeini, ultimately completed the consolidation of the 1979 revolution.

 For many young Iranians the overthrow of the Shah was linked with deep distrust of America: The CIA had orchestrated the downfall of Mossadeq in 1953; the Americans had kept the Shah in power; President Carter had allowed the Shah to take refuge in the USA; the Americans were plotting to restore him as they had in 1953.
-Genuinely the Americans in 1979, mindful of Vietnam did not want to take sides and get involved - but events soon gave them no choice.
+The Americans in 1979, mindful of Vietnam, genuinely did not want to take sides and get involved - but events soon gave them no choice.

 On 4th November 1979, a group of students, calling themselves "the Line of Khomeini" invaded the US embassy in Tehran and took its staff of 52 diplomats hostage.
 The incident, originally assumed to be a trivial matter - a similar attempt in February had been settled with a few phone-calls - lasted for an unimagined 444 days.
 The conspicuous failure of President Carter's helicopter rescue attempt was a boost to Khomeini's popularity.
 The huge world-wide publicity, and consequent diplomatic isolation of Iran united the revolution around him, personifying brave confrontation of "the Great Satan" - the opposition was powerless to prevent the new theocratic constitution being adopted.